-Severe valvular heart disease doesn’t wait; you shouldn’t either.
+Severe heart valve disease doesn’t wait; you shouldn’t either.
 Whether you need a diagnosis, treatment, surgery or ongoing management, we provide personalized gold standard cardiac care.

 Valvular heart diseases (VHDs) are characterized by damage or defect in one of the four heart valves, which are mitral, aortic, tricuspid, and pulmonary.
 VHDs can be present at birth or acquired at a later stage of life.
 These are among the most predictable causes of heart failure and sudden cardiac death.
 They have been classified into two groups: primary VHDs exhibit abnormalities of valve structures and secondary VHDs indicate vascular deformation that affects the functioning of valves.
 The diseased valves cause abrupt blood flow with improper force in the opposite direction at the wrong time.